-IEP 0623 Advanced Composition/Grammar (3 credit hours)
+IEP 0631 Advanced Composition (0 credit hour)

-This is an advanced course of English composition and grammar.
-Emphasis is given to lengthy essays, editing, and written and oral communication.
-It is a 50 minute course meeting five days per week.
-A grade of C or better is required to continue to the next level of proficiency.
+This is an advanced writing course of English for speakers who have university, freshmen-level English.
+Emphasis is given to lengthy composition, editing, and oral presentations based on research papers, which focus on topics from the students' own majors.
+Masters' level students are required to use post-undergraduate sources for the three research papers assigned.
+It is a 50 minute course meeting four days a week.
+A grade of C or better is required.